Playboy Playmate Ashley Mattingly Dead at 33

 Former Playboy Playmate Ashley Mattingly is dead at the age of 33, E!
 News has learned.

 The Travis County Medical Examiner's Office in Austin, Tex. confirmed the news, but have not yet reached an official cause of death.
-Mattingly's family, however, told TMZ that she died of an apparent suicide on Wednesday, April 15.
+Mattingly's family, however, told E!
+News that she died of an apparent suicide on Thursday, April 16.

-According to the outlet, a friend of Mattingly contacted authorities to conduct a wellness check after they were unable to get in contact with her.
-Mattingly was found unresponsive at her home two days later on Friday, April 17.
+"We learned late Thursday night that it is believed that our dear sister with a larger-than-life personality took her own life," a family statement read.
+"Ashley moved closer to home a couple years ago and was living in Austin.
+It's maybe no secret that Ashley struggled with alcohol and substance abuse, but she wanted to and was working to get better."

 The model found fame as Playboy's Miss March in 2011.
 In the years since, Mattingly mostly shied away from the spotlight, but clearly maintained a close relationship with her loved ones.